lorin/alloy-consistency/README.md

 title: Eventual consistency and Alloy
 ---

+# Overview

-In [Principles of Eventual Consistency][PoEC] (PoEC), Sebastian Burckhardt introduces techniques for reasoning about eventually consistent data types.
-His approach uses sets, relations, and first order logic.
+In [Principles of Eventual Consistency][PoEC] (PoEC), Sebastian Burckhardt introduces an approach for reasoning about eventually consistent data types.
+His approach relies heavily on *event graphs*, which are defined using sets, relations, and first order logic.

 This sounds like a good fit for the [Alloy modeling language](http://alloytools.org/), which is also based on sets, relations, and first order logic.

+# Using Alloy to model relations

-As an example, from page 22 of PoEC, Burckhardt lists some properties of binaries relations, along with algebraic definitions.
-It's straightforward to translate these into Alloy syntax.
+Here's an example of how well suited Alloy is to Burckhardt's approach.
+On page 22 of PoEC, Burckhardt has a table properties of binaries relations, along with their algebraic definitions.
+Translating from the algebraic definitions to Alloy is straightforward.

 |Property    |Algebraic definition                          |Alloy syntax                       |